stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 const response = getData();
 // displayData is called second displayData(response);
-// code that has nothing to with data returned from the API console.log("second");
+//  finally the console logs
+console.log("second");
 console.log("third");
 ```

-Our code as shown in the output, it is now behaving asynchronously, it is no longer waiting for the time consuming `getData()` function to finish.
+Our code as shown in the output is behaving asynchronously, it is no longer waiting for the time consuming `getData()` function to finish.
 This is a big step, but there is room for improvement.

 We also have a second challenge, the `getData()` function has lost the ability to return values.
-So even if `getData()` was first to run, the variable response would have still been `undefined`.
+So even if `getData()` run first, it would would still return `undefined`.

 You can see this behavior with simplified code.